Warning! There have been changes to the course - please refer to the transition information

 Subject to the duration of the degree applicants usually require a Bachelor Degree or equivalent (and may require relevant work experience), Bachelor Honours Degree, Graduate Certificate or Graduate Diploma.
 Any specific degree entry and completion requirements must also be met.
 Details are provided at https://study.curtin.edu.au/applying/?rdr=coursefinder

 Specifically, applicants require a 3 or 4 year bachelor degree in any field from a recognised tertiary education institution OR successful completion of 2 or more subjects in the Graduate Certificate in Digital and Social Media.
-Students who have completed the Bachelor of Arts (Digital and Social Media) or Bachelor of Arts (Internet Communications) or any previous versions from Curtin University are not eligible for entry to this degree.
+Students who have completed more than 50 credit points of Digital and Social Media or Internet Communications undergraduate subjects, or any previous versions at Curtin University are not eligible for entry to this degree.